 Our craniofacial anomalies team

-Every member of our team has specialized training in the care of children with congenital craniofacial anomalies.
+Every member of our team has specialized training in the care of children with congenital craniofacial abnormalities.

 Our multidisciplinary program combines the efforts of plastic surgeons, neurosurgeons, ophthalmologists, dentists and orthodontists, genetic counselors, speech pathologists, psychologists and social workers to evaluate, diagnose and comprehensively treat your child’s unique physical and emotional needs, keeping the needs of the family in mind as well.
 This allows us to meet all your child’s needs related to his or her condition, including feeding, growth, hearing, breathing, vision and dental.

-At the University of Michigan, your child will benefit from a truly collaborative treatment team, offering seamlessly coordinated care from a full spectrum of specialists, all part of the University of Michigan Health System.
+At Michigan Medicine, your child will benefit from a truly collaborative treatment team, offering seamlessly coordinated care from a full spectrum of specialists, all part of the University of Michigan Health System.
 Our team members communicate closely every stem of the way, from diagnosis through treatment and follow-up care.

 While pediatric plastic surgery has made huge strides in developing treatments and procedures to successfully correct a number of these conditions, there is still an urgent need to identify strategies to repair many of the most debilitating defects.